marcpfuller/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

             ...
         ```

-    2. Otherwise if the device service is built locally, modify these lines in `configuration.toml`:
+    2. Otherwise if the device service is built locally, modify these lines in `configuration.yaml`:

         ``` toml
         # Comment out/remove when using multi-level topics